 Updating very large tables can be a time taking task and sometimes it might take hours to finish.
 In addition to this, it might also cause blocking issues.

-Here are few tips to optimize the updates on large data volumes.
+Here are few tips to SQL Server Optimizing the updates on large data volumes.

 With that being said, let’s apply the above points to optimize an update query.

 The code below creates a dummy table with 200,000 rows and required indexes.

 CREATE TABLE tblverylargetable ( sno INT IDENTITY, col1 CHAR(800), col2 CHAR(800), col3 CHAR(800) ) GO DECLARE @i INT=0 WHILE( @i < 200000 ) BEGIN INSERT INTO tblverylargetable VALUES ('Dummy', Replicate('Dummy', 160), Replicate('Dummy', 160)) SET @i=@i + 1 END GO CREATE INDEX ix_col1 ON tblverylargetable(col1) GO CREATE INDEX ix_col2_col3 ON tblverylargetable(col2) INCLUDE(col3)